MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsTenantDialPlan.md

 The `Remove-CsTenantDialPlan` cmdlet removes an existing tenant dial plan (also known as a location profile).
 Tenant dial plans provide required information to allow Enterprise Voice users to make telephone calls.
 The Conferencing Attendant application also uses tenant dial plans for dial-in conferencing.
-A tenant dial plan determines such things as which normalization rules are applied and whether a prefix must be dialed for external calls.
+A tenant dial plan determines such things as which normalization rules are applied.

 Removing a tenant dial plan also removes any associated normalization rules.
 If no tenant dial plan is assigned to an organization, the Global dial plan is used.